martinsumner/leveled/docs/LATENCY.md

 This can also be broken down for each individual SST file request (note that most SST file requests should not find a slot due to the multiple levels).

 ![](pics/23Nov_SSTFetchCountSplit.png)

+80% of file requests exit after the bloom check.
+Very few false positives are discovered after the bloom check in the slot_index check, so 20% of fetch requests to files result in a slot_fetch.

 ## Merge Time